 Row Device Category # of Tests/Devices Tested Testing Description Result Conclusion(s) and Additional Information ^a 9 Lab-Aged [Foam A] ^e 3 tests (2 aging timepoints) ISO 10993-5: MEM elution ISO 10993-10: GPMT, skin irritation MEM Elution: Fail/Al GPMT: Pass Skin irritation: Fail/Al Positive for cytotoxicity under laboratory conditions for foam aged at 90°C 95% RH for 4 weeks.
 Foam aged at 2 weeks was negative for cytotoxicity under laboratory conditions.
 Negative for skin sensitization under laboratory conditions for all aging timepoints.
 Positive for skin irritation under laboratory conditions for all aging timepoints (2 and 4 weeks at 90°C 95% RH).
-Associated toxicological risk assessment completed (see Row 10).
-Overall Third l-Party Risk Asses sment 10 See testing above See testing above See conclusions and additional information column to the right Pass A toxicological risk assessment was conducted of potential patient exposure to polyester-polyurethane (PE-PUR) "Type A" sound abatement foam or its degradation products within the breathing gas pathway of DreamStation Go.
+Associated toxicological risk assessment completed (see Row 11).
+Ozone Treated 10 Ozone Treated [Entire Device] N/A See conclusions and additional information to the right Pass A third-party review concluded that multiple lines of evidence support that the testing results on DS1 and System One devices are sufficient to bridge to DS Go devices to determine health risks for patients from ozone treatment and Type A foam degradation.
+Exposure to VOC emissions related to potential Type A foam degradation in DS Go devices treated with ozone indicates no appreciable harm to health for patients.
+Overall Third d-Party Risk Asses sment 11 See testing above See testing above See conclusions and additional information column to the right Pass A toxicological risk assessment was conducted of potential patient exposure to polyester-polyurethane (PE-PUR) "Type A" sound abatement foam or its degradation products within the breathing gas pathway of DreamStation Go.
 Potential patient exposure to foam particulates and VOCs from Type A foam within the breathing gas pathway of first-DreamStation Go is unlikely to result in an appreciable harm to health in patients.